saip007/github-notifications/README.md

 ## Overview

-The GitHub Notifications Browser Extension fetches and displays GitHub notifications directly within your browser.
-It provides a convenient way to stay updated on activities related to your GitHub repositories without needing to constantly visit the GitHub website.
+This project bundles a lightweight browser extension and a minimal Cloudflare Worker service.
+The extension displays your GitHub notifications from within the browser, while the worker in `service/` exchanges OAuth codes for access tokens so secrets never live in the extension.
+Tokens are encrypted with AES‑GCM before they are stored locally.

-## Status
+## Browser support

-- **Chrome:** TBD.
+- **Chrome:** ✅
-- **Brave:** TBD.
+- **Brave:** `comming soon`
-- **Firefox:** TBD.
+- **Firefox:** `comming soon`

 ## Features

-- **Real-time Updates:** Automatically fetches notifications from GitHub at regular intervals.
-- **Notification Display:** Shows notifications in a popup with details such as repository name, notification type (e.g., issue, pull request), and last updated timestamp.
-- **Direct Access:** Click on notifications to directly access the corresponding GitHub issue or pull request in a new tab.
+- **OAuth sign‑in:** Authenticate with GitHub through the worker service.
+- **Encrypted token storage:** Access tokens are encrypted via WebCrypto and removed on sign out.
+- **Notification display:** Presents unread notifications with icons and direct links to GitHub.
+- **Manual refresh:** Reload notifications from the popup when needed.

 ## Installation